T-count and T-depth of any multi-qubit unitary: Implementation results

 \section{Implementation results}

-We implemented our algorithm $\mathcal{A}_{MIN}$ in standard C++17 on an Intel(R) Core(TM) i7-7700K CPU at 4.2GHz, with 8 cores and 16 GB RAM, running Debian Linux 9.13.
+We implemented our algorithm $\mathcal{A}_{MIN}$ in standard C++17 on an Intel(R) Core(TM) i7-7700K CPU at 4.2GHz, with 8 cores and 48 GB RAM, running FreeBSD 13.1.
+We compiled the code using clang++ 13.0.0.
 We used OpenMP~\cite{OpenMP} for parallelization and the Eigen~3 matrix library~\cite{Eigen} for some of the matrix operations.
+We applied our algorithm to return the T-count-optimal decomposition of the following unitaries : (i) 1-qubit $R_z(\theta)$ and $R_k$; (ii) 2-qubit controlled-$R_z(\theta)$ ($cR_z(\theta)$); (iii) 2-qubit controlled $R_k$ ($cR_k$); (iv) 3-qubit double controlled-$R_z(\theta)$ ($ccR_z(\theta)$); (v) 3-qubit double controlled-$R_k$ ($ccR_k$); (vi) 2-qubit Givens rotation ($Givens(\theta)$); (vii) 2-qubit QFT.

+For convenience, we have denoted some diagonal matrices by $\diag(a,b,c,\ldots)$ which implies that the matrix has elements $a,b,c,\ldots$ along the diagonal and $0$ elsewhere.
+We used Quantum++ \cite{2018_G} to obtain the unitary from the circuit given in \cite{2010_NC} (Figure \ref{fig:qft} in Appendix \ref{app:Tcount}).

-\paragraph{Controlled rotation : } We implemented $\mathcal{A}_{MIN}$ to return the T-count optimal decomposition of control $R_z(\theta)$ gates, $cR_z(\theta)$ (Equation \ref{eqn:cRz}), where $\theta=\frac{2\pi k}{1000}$ and $k$ varies from $1$ to $1000$ in steps of $50$.
-Control $R_z(\theta)$ gates appear in many important quantum algorithms like Quantum Fourier Transform (QFT), phase estimation, factorization, order finding, hidden subgroup problem, Grover's search \cite{2010_NC}, quantum simulations \cite{2012_JWMetal, 2021_SBWRB}.
+Controlled-$R_z(\theta)$ gates appear in many important quantum algorithms like Quantum Fourier Transform (QFT), phase estimation, factorization, order finding, hidden subgroup problem, Grover's search \cite{2010_NC}, quantum simulations \cite{2012_JWMetal}.
+Givens rotation appears in a number of quantum chemistry aplications \cite{2021_AdMQetal}.
 Before our work there was no algorithm for T-count of multi-qubit approximately implementable unitaries.
-If possible they were decomposed into a sequence of $R_z(\theta)$ gates, for which we know the following empirical formula from \cite{2015_KMM}, where the T-count is averaged over $\theta$.
+In fact they returned optimal results only for single qubit $R_z(\theta)$.
+If possible other unitaries were decomposed into a sequence of $R_z(\theta)$ gates, for which we know the following empirical formula from \cite{2015_KMM}, where the T-count is averaged over $\theta$.

 Then an upper bound was given by adding the T-count of component unitaries.
-For example, $cR_z(\theta)$ can be implemented by reducing to Fredkin gate (T-count=7 \cite{2014_GKMR}) and $R_z(\theta)$.
-So an upper bound on the T-count of $cR_z(\theta)$, averaged over $\theta$ is as follows.
+For example, in Figure \ref{fig:cRz} we have shown two implementations of $cR_z(\theta)$ gate, that we found in literature.
+In Figure \ref{fig:cRz1} two Fredkin gates (T-count=7 \cite{2020_MM}), one $R_z(\theta)$ and an extra ancilla \cite{2013_KMM} is used.
+In Figure \ref{fig:cRz2}, the implementation uses two $R_z$ gates.
+So upper bound on the T-count of $cR_z(\theta)$, averaged over $\theta$ is as follows.

-In Table \ref{tab:cRz} we have compared the T-count obtained by our algorithm with the upper bound in Equation \ref{eqn:T}.
-All the values are averaged over the angle $\theta$, for a given $\epsilon$.
-We find that the T-count obtained by us is much less.
-We could consider till $\epsilon=3\times 10^{-3}$ due to resource-constraints.
-For lower precision, the time taken would be very large.
-The numerical results of this subsection, together with instructions on how to reproduce them, are available online at \url{https://github.com/vsoftco/t-depth}.
-Here we emphasize that there are other formulas, for example in \cite{2015_S, 2016_RS}, that relate the T-count of $R_z(\theta)$ with $\epsilon$ in operator norm.
-But these bounds are worse than in \cite{2015_KMM}, which considers $\epsilon$ in global phase invariant distance, like we do.